China tells US 'not to play with fire' over Taiwan | DW | 13.04.2021

 "Don't stand on the opposite side of 1.4 billion Chinese people," it added.

-Since the 1949 establishment of the Communist People's Republic of China, Beijing has never diplomatically recognized the democratically ruled island, nor renounced the use of force to bring it under its control.
+Since the 1949 establishment of the Communist Party-ruled People's Republic, China has never diplomatically recognized the democratically ruled Taiwan, nor renounced the use of force to bring it under its control.

 When the United States and China first established diplomatic relations in the 1970s, the US pledged to engage only in cultural, economic and unofficial relations with Taiwan.